 In a material sense, there are infinite universes in which we may dwell–all vibrating at different frequencies.
 Earth vibrates on one set of frequencies and what we call “heaven” vibrates at yet another.
 As the physical vibratory state changes from life into “death,” our attention returns to the Lux Animae (soul light) which abides in a different dimension than our former physical form.
 We are eternal and we have lived in any number of dimensions and vibratory states.

 The point is, our God-Consciousness exists, whether on one plane or another, and it matters little where it resides.
 Aside from preference, and the ability of Soul to do its work, it probably matters little which dimension we choose to visit save for the privileges granted to the inhabitants of one dimension over another.

 Love the LORD your God and keep his requirements, his decrees, his laws and his commands always.
 (Holy Bible, Deuteronomy 11:1)

-In this view of the divine, God is seen as a supreme ruler who makes plain to us ITs wishes for how we should live and what we should do.
+In this view of the divine, God is a supreme ruler who makes plain to us ITs wishes for how we should live and what we should do.
 These laws have been written down in an abundance of holy texts and should be carefully studied.
-For those who, for one reason or another, cannot read, understand, or apply these laws in all of life’s circumstances, there are numerous ministers, priests, rabbis, clerics, and the like available who are appointed to explain their meanings further.
+For those who, for one reason or another, cannot read, understand, or apply these laws in all of life’s circumstances, there are numerous ministers, priests, rabbis, clerics, and the like available who are appointed to explain their meanings.